Preventive care is key to avoiding conditions or catching them

 - Make sure your doctor is in your health plan's network.
 Use the Find a Doctor tool or ask when you make an appointment.
 Make sure to give the name of your plan's

 specific network (on your ID card) because Premera offers different plans with

 - Be clear when you schedule a doctor visit.
-Let them know you're only interested in free preventive services.
+Let them know you're only interested in preventive services.